coredao-org/CoreDAO-Docs/docs/stake-and-delegate/CORE-staking.md

 ### Step 3 Undelegating CORE

-If you wish to Undelegate your CORE, click the 3 dots at the end of your chosen validator, and click **Undelegate CORE**.
+If you wish to undelegate your CORE, click the three dots at the end of your chosen validator, and click **Undelegate CORE**.

 <p align="center">
 ![image](https://github.com/user-attachments/assets/356bfbc6-991d-4a39-804e-cc46086e5399)